Categories

 Digital Signages

-Self-service kiosks have moved from “nice-to-have” gadgets to essential operational tools.
-By handing control back to the customer, brands are seeing a 20-30% boost in satisfaction scores and a significant lift in transaction value.
-Whether in a busy QSR, a retail flagship, or a corporate lobby, kiosks solve the age-old problem of friction at the point of sale.
+Self-service kiosks have moved from being nice-to-have gadgets to essential operational tools.
+By handing control back to the customer, brands are seeing a 20 to 30 percent boost in satisfaction scores and a real lift in transaction value.
+Whether in a busy QSR, a retail flagship or a corporate lobby, kiosks solve the age-old problem of friction at the point of sale.
 Here are 13 reasons why they are a win for both the business and the buyer.

 The Benefits: Speed, Accuracy, and Growth